 Copy of the professional society’s constitution,

-Document outlining the required components necessary for membership in the professional society as per Article 3 of WCCES Statutes and Clause 2 of WCCES By-laws and Rules of Procedures (please download the latest versions available on this website).
+Document outlining the required components necessary for membership in the professional society as per Article 3 of WCCES Statutes and Clause 2 of WCCES By-laws and Rules of Procedures.

 The procedure for application and review:

 Expression of interest to the Chair of the Admission and New Societies Standing Committee by the representative of the proposed new WCCES member society (by sending an email to email@example.com).

 Follow up and correspondence between the Chair and the proposed new society's representative.

 Preparation of documents (see WCCES By-Laws Clause 2.

 After the documents and materials have been reviewed and are deemed sufficient by the Admission and New Societies Standing Committee, the application is forwarded by the Chair of the Committee to the WCCES President, with a copy to the Secretary-General and the Treasurer for comment or clarification.